Dr. Seifert's Work on Violence Prevention and Risk Reduction

-In 2013, Dr. Seifert received a $250,000 grant from the Maryland Industrial Partnerships program to test the accuracy of the CARE-2 Assessment, which she is currently working on in partnership with Salisbury University and the Department of Juvenile Services.
+Salisbury University provided research on the accuracy of the CARE-2 Assessment in identifying those at risk for violence and creating a risk reduction plan.
 Dr. Seifert is also the author of the AVRRT™, which enables professionals to provide risk reductions for mentally ill and autistic males, 15–40, and the F-Risk™ or Flashpoint Risk Reduction Model™ which is a Violence Risk Reduction Planning Tool for Chronically Violent Offenders aged 18+.